-STS monitor the incoming sources and output and translate the load to an alternate power source when failure or degradation is detected.
+STS monitor the incoming sources and output and transfer the load to an alternate power source when failure or degradation is detected.

-Click here to learn more about the benefits of using i-STS Static Transfer Switches.
+Visit our iSTS Technology page to learn more about the benefits and features of using iSTS switches.

 The silicon-controlled rectifiers (SCRs)/thyristors are organised in pairs in a back-to-back configuration, one for each source with the output common to supply the critical load.
 A control signal is sent to the thyristor to either allow or inhibit conduction and switching occurs almost instantaneously.

 The control electronics continuously monitors the power to the critical load and the incoming supplies.
 When degradation or failure is detected the STS initiates a transfer to the alternate source.
 The STS can detect failures in just a fraction of a cycle (typically 1-3 msec) then transfer to the alternate source within a quarter of a cycle.

 The STS will not transfer load faults to the alternate source even if this results in a loss of power to the critical load which prevents damage to upstream sources.

 iSTS switches will detect the frequency of both incoming sources and automatically adjust the timing of transfers to optimise the transparency of transfer.
 This is done by inserting break longer break times for asynchronous transfer and transferring only at the zero point cross-over.